piomin/openshift-quickstart/event-driven/readme.md

 ### 9.6.
 CQRS Pattern

-Go to the `event-driven` directory.
+Go to the `event-gateway` directory.
 Create `OrderQuery` in the `pl.redhat.samples.eventdriven.gateway.message` package with the following fields:
 ```java
 public class OrderQuery {